-The David R. Cheriton School of Computer Science has:
+The David R. Cheriton School of Computer Science has...

-- More than 80 faculty
+- More than 100 faculty members

-- 2800 undergraduate students
+- More than 4,000 undergraduate students

 Think about this...

-In the 1980's, the University of Waterloo was producing roughly one third of Canada's computer science graduates.
+In the 1980s, the University of Waterloo was producing roughly one-third of Canada's computer science graduates.

 Waterloo had a hand in creating both Maple Software and OpenText.
-Maple Software spawned from a symbolic algebra system created here and OpenText was a spin off of the project to computerize the Oxford English Dictionary.
+Maple Software spawned from a symbolic algebra system created here and OpenText was a spin-off of the project to computerize the Oxford English Dictionary.

 Some Academy Award winners are graduates of Waterloo’s Computer Graphics Lab.
 This is the same lab that has created a computer brush model that learns to mimic the style of its user.